TrashyDaFox/LeafCMDMgr/README.md

 ---

-The command manager that will be used primrarily in future versions of leaf essentials.
+The command manager that will be used primarily in future versions of leaf essentials.
 (Probably after v3.1)

 ```
 ✅ Prerequisites: